- Windows 10

 The host computer will now be able to be booted from a USB drive without triggering recovery mode.

-The default BitLocker protection profile in Windows 8 or later does not monitor the boot order.
+The default BitLocker protection profile in Windows 8 or later doesn't monitor the boot order.

 Reformatting the drive erases the data on the drive, but doesn't reconfigure the volume attributes.
 When a drive is provisioned for use as a Windows To Go drive the NODEFAULTDRIVELETTER attribute is set on the volume.
 To remove this attribute, use the following steps: